Testing for >1000 conditions using your DNA

 Breast cancer is a disease where cells in the breast grow in an uncontrolled way.
 These cells can form a lump or tumour, and in some cases, may spread to other parts of the body.
 Most breast cancers start in the ducts (which carry milk to the nipple) or the lobules (the glands that make milk).

-There are several types of breast cancer, and it can affect both women and men—though it's much more common in women.
-Early detection is key, as breast cancer found at an earlier stage is often easier to treat and has a better outlook.
+There are several types of breast cancer, and it can affect both women and men, though it's much more common in women.
+Early detection is key, as breast cancer found through early breast cancer screening is often easier to treat and has a better outlook.

 Should I Consider Genetic Breast Cancer Testing?

 You are more likely to benefit from genetic testing if you were diagnosed with breast cancer at a young age (under 50), if you have multiple family members affected by breast, ovarian, prostate or pancreatic cancer, or if you have a known family history of inherited gene mutations.
-Certain ethnic groups, particularly those with Ashkenazi Jewish ancestry, also have a higher chance of carrying BRCA mutations — around 1 in 40 compared to 1 in 400 in the general population.
-Studies show that inherited mutations account for around 5–10% of all breast cancers.
+Certain ethnic groups, particularly those with Ashkenazi Jewish ancestry, also have a higher chance of carrying BRCA mutations, around 1 in 40 compared to 1 in 400 in the general population.
+Studies show that inherited mutations account for around 5–10% of all breast cancers, making breast cancer and genetic testing an important consideration for those at increased risk.

 What are the Symptoms?